postgrespro/pg_probackup/Documentation.md

  node        10       P7XDJA  2019-04-04 05:28:36+03  FULL    STREAM     1 / 0                 5s   200MB   0/13000028   0/13000198  OK
 ```

->Note: The Time field for the merged backup displays the time required for the merge.
+>NOTE: The Time field for the merged backup displays the time required for the merge.

 ##### Merging Backups